Aquatic Physical Therapy

 Exercise is the key to health and a central focus of physical therapy.
 Whether in need of a specific program to help you recover from injury or a generalized program to improve overall health, we will design a plan to meet your goals.
-You also will be provided instructions on performing your program in written or digital format (with video) CLICK HERE FOR AN EXAMPLE
+You also will be provided instructions on performing your program in written or digital format (with video).

-Craniosacral techniques are subtle but effective in helping to restore normal mobility of the spinal cord which, in turn, reduces muscle spasm, decreases pain and facilitates the return of normal daily activites.
+Craniosacral techniques are subtle but effective in helping to restore normal mobility of the spinal cord which, in turn, reduces muscle spasm, decreases pain and facilitates the return of normal daily activities.

 Over the past 20 years more and more therapists are applying tape to complement their treatment.
 Athletes have had tape applied for decades, but it is also effective at reducing pain and swelling and restoring functional joint mobility.
 Jenny McConnell, one of the innovators of taping techniques describes that taping the joint and restoring motion is like “training wheels on a bike.”
 Taping provides stability and feedback to the body while you train until it can restore its normal neuromuscular control.

 At Greater Brunswick Physical Therapy we have therapists that have been trained and certified in Kinesiotaping and therapists that have studied the McConnell method.
 Many patients are surprised by the significant improvements in their pain, range of motion and function through the use of taping techniques.